In This Article

 - Self-custody: Just because an application claims to be a crypto wallet doesn’t mean that if is a self-custodial wallet.
 This distinction may be blurred especially if the wallet provider is a crypto exchange.
 Always check whether a centralized entity has access and control over a crypto wallet.
 If so, then it is not a self-custodial wallet.

 - Security: Security is extremely important because self-custodianship comes with its own set of risk.
 Remember when using a self-custodial wallet, you are the banker and the security guard.
 You are the only one responsible for securing assets stored in the wallet.
 Look for software wallets with 2FA, biometric locks and easy recovery processes.
-If you need the highest security, you might want to buy a hardware wallet like Ledger Nano S Plus or ELLIPAL Titan Mini to keep your tokens in cold storage.
+If you need the highest security, you might want to buy a hardware wallet like Ledger Flex or ELLIPAL Titan Mini to keep your tokens in cold storage.

 - Ease-of-use: Cryptocurrencies can be unnecessarily complicated sometimes, therefore an easy-to-use crypto wallet is always a plus.
 Crypto wallets are gateways into the world of decentralized finance, therefore you don’t want to have to deal with a wallet application with outdated designs and poor interface.
 If you are a beginner in crypto, easy-to-use should be prioritized.